Epcot with Toddlers

 At age 3, my toddler would have tolerated Spaceship Earth but since she was only free while she was 2 and younger, I made the decision to not put her on this ride.

 I tried a few times to convince my toddler to go into Turtle Talk with Crush, but she was never interested.
+When you visit Epcot with toddlers, it’s best to go with the flow.

 Have a baby?